pentestfunctions/torsearchengine/README.md

 # Web Search Application

 This is a Flask-based web application designed to perform searches on various search engines and parse the results.
 It's compatible with both Windows and Linux operating systems.
+- Might need curl on windows but that's about it.
 ## Features

 - Flask web server